LIS

 2. The extent to which a variety of edible items of the types normally found in grocery stores are sold; and

-D. Notwithstanding the above, the board may issue a temporary license for any of the above retail operations.
+E. Notwithstanding subsections A through D of this section, the authority may issue a temporary license for any of the licenses listed in § 4.1-206.3 C 1 of the Code of Virginia.
 Such licenses may be issued only after application has been filed in accordance with § 4.1-230 of the Code of Virginia and in cases where the sole objection to issuance of a license is that the establishment will not be qualified in terms of the sale of food or edible items.
-If a temporary license is issued, the board shall conduct an audit of the business after a reasonable period of operation not to exceed 180 days.
+If a temporary license is issued, the authority shall conduct an audit of the business after a reasonable period of operation not to exceed 180 days.
 Should the business be qualified, the license applied for may be issued.
 If the business is not qualified, the application will become the subject of a hearing if the applicant so desires.
 No further temporary license shall be issued to the applicant or to any other person with respect to that establishment for a period of one year from the expiration and, once the application becomes the subject of a hearing, no temporary license may be issued.

 Statutory Authority